SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/test_practices/encouraged/page_object_models.en.md

 ## Page Component Objects
 A page object does not necessarily need to represent all the parts of a page itself.
+This was [noted by Martin Fowler](https://martinfowler.com/bliki/PageObject.html#footnote-panel-object) in the early days, while first coining the term "panel objects".

-The same principles used for page objects can be used to create "Page _Component_ Objects" that represent discrete chunks of the page and can be included in page objects.
-These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality provided by them.
+The same principles used for page objects can be used to create "Page _Component_ Objects", as it was later called, that represent discrete chunks of the page and **can be included in page objects**.
+These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality or behavior provided by them.

-For example, a Product page has multiple products.
+For example, a Products page has multiple products.

 ```html
 <!-- Products Page -->